fifthfrankie/franks-sql-formatter/README.md

 - Formats SQL to a consistent, readable style
 - Smart handling of SELECT columns, JOINs, QUALIFY, and GROUP BY
-- Works great with Power BI, Qlik, Teradata, SQL Server, Databricks, and more

 ## Usage